docelic/bindgen/CONFIGURATION.md

 # Introduction

-This documents describes configuration options that are available in .yml files and used as the project's config from which the bindings are generated.
+This document describes the configuration options available in bindgen's .yml files.
+They are used as the project's config from which the bindings are generated.

 Some configuration values are "templated", meaning that they are implicitly of type String and can contain percent signs ("%") in their content.
-All occurences of the percent-sign ("%") will be replaced by an assumed, computed value relevant for the option.
+All occurrences of the percent-sign ("%") will be replaced by an assumed, computed value relevant for the option.

 Additionally, templated strings allow access to environment variables using